alwaysbegrowing/arbor-contracts/emergency.md

 ## Incident Post Mortem

-A Post Mortem should be conducted after an incident to gather data and feedback from War Room participants in order to produce actionable improvements for Porter processes such as this one.
+A Post Mortem should be conducted after an incident to gather data and feedback from War Room participants in order to produce actionable improvements for Arbor processes such as this one.

 Following the dissolution of a War Room, the Facilitator should ideally conduct an immediate informal debrief to gather initial notes before they are forgotten by participants.